 In 2009, the Africa Biogas Partnership Program was initiated in Tanzania as a private public partnership, and the Tanzania Domestic Biogas Program (TDBP) was born hosted by CAMARTEC.
 During phase 1 (2009-2013) the programme constructed 8,799 biogas plants against a target of 12,000 in the country.
 The programme celebrated the inauguration of its 10,000th biogas plants on the 10th September 2014.
 The second phase (2014-17) of the programme aims to build further on the foundations of the first phase targeting to install 20,700 biodigesters.

-Programme implementation is enhanced by an extensive partner network hence making possible to reach disparate regions and rural communities.
+An extensive partner network has made it possible to reach disparate regions and rural communities therefore enhancing programme implementation.
 Sixteen implementing partners and collaborators are coordinating biogas activities in their respective regions and communities.
 The Modified CAMARTEC Design (MCD) Fixed Dome model is the most preferred plant model in Tanzania.
-Two types of the MCD fixed dome are, the disseminated-Diluted State Digester (DSD) where water is available and the Solid State Digester (SSD) where water is at a premium or scarce.
+The two types of the MCD fixed dome available are: the disseminated-Diluted State Digester (DSD) where water is available and the Solid State Digester (SSD) where water is at a premium or scarce.
 New designs such as the prefabricated SIMGAS, Gesi Shamba fixed dome digesters (6m3) are entering the market.
 SIMGAS is a large biogas company operating in the city of Dar es Salaam.